Spencer-0003/MatrixWebhooks/README.md

 ## How To Use
 Using MatrixWebhooks is simple.
 After deploying, just invite the bot user to a room and you're good to go.
 Here are the available commands:

-* `createwebhook` - Creates a new webhook for the current room.
+* `createwebhook <protected>` - Creates a new webhook for the current room.
+If protected is true, a secret will be generated to prevent people from spamming your webhook.
+Defaults to false.
 * `deletewebhook <webhook_token>` - Deletes an existing webhook with the matching token.
 * `webhooks` - Displays a list of all webhooks you've created along with their associated room IDs.